Code-Institute-Submissions/southernspices-project1/README.md

 	The project uses Google fonts to style the website fonts.
 *	jQuery

-	The project uses jQuery to reference Javascript needed for the responsive navbar, Vimeo video and Fancybox gallery modal.
+	The project uses jQuery to reference Javascript needed for the responsive navbar.
 *	Popper.js

 	The project uses Popper,js reference Javascript needed for the responsive navbar.